jamestjy/CS50Web/Wiki/README.md

 Project 1 of CS50 Web

+This projects involves using Django to simulate a wikipedia page, with functions to create/edit pages, search for pages, choose a random page, and list 404 errors when appropriate

 I learnt the basics of Django, such as the how general structure of a django site operates, how to manipulate urls, views, and how to render the corresponding templates, by passing in context.